Vilius-kul/Python_webdev_challange/README.md

 ## Python webdev challange

 - Part one challange completed!
-- Part two challange to be completed, will have a translator using IBM Watson API!
+- Part two challange completed!
+Jokes can be translated into 4 languages!